carpentries-lab/metagenomics-analysis/_episodes/05-binning.md

 ## Quality check

-The quality of a MAG is highly dependent on the size of the genome of the species, its abundance in the community, and the depth at which we sequenced it.
+The quality of a MAG is highly dependent on the size of the genome of the species, its abundance in the community and the depth at which we sequenced it.
 Two important things that can be measured to know its quality are completeness (is the MAG a complete genome?) and if it is contaminated (does the MAG contain only one genome?).

-[CheckM](https://github.com/Ecogenomics/CheckM) is a good program to see the quality of our MAGs.
+[CheckM](https://github.com/Ecogenomics/CheckM) is an excellent program to see the quality of our MAGs.
-It gives a measure of the completeness and the contamination by counting marker genes in the MAGs.
+It measures completeness and contamination by counting marker genes in the MAGs.
-The lineage workflow that is a part of CheckM places your bins in a reference tree to know to which lineage it corresponds to and to use the appropriate marker genes to estimate the quality parameters.
-Unfortunately, the lineage workflow uses a lot of memory so it can't run in our machines, but we can tell CheckM to use marker genes from Bacteria only, to spend less memory.
+The lineage workflow that is a part of CheckM places your bins in a reference tree to know to which lineage it corresponds and to use the appropriate marker genes to estimate the quality parameters.
+Unfortunately, the lineage workflow uses much memory, so it cannot run on our machines, but we can tell CheckM to use marker genes from Bacteria only to spend less memory.
-This is a less accurate approach but it can also be very useful if you want all of your bins analyzed with the same markers.
+This is a less accurate approach, but it can also be advantageous if you want all of your bins analyzed with the same markers.

 We will run the taxonomy workflow specifying the use of markers at the domain level, specific for the rank Bacteria, we will specify that our bins are in FASTA format, that they are located in the `MAXBIN` directory